rufig/spf/docs/README.EN.txt

 doubleclicking the source file.
   If you have an executable package - just run it.
 The wizard will guide you through the setup process.
-  See the docs\whatsnew.eng.txt file for the short overview of recent changes.
+  See the docs\whatsnew.en.txt file for the short overview of recent changes.

   Directories: